robusta-dev/holmesgpt/README.md

         done
 ```

-Custom HolmesGPT ask plugin allows you to customize the default question.
-Use the shortcut `Shift + O` on any K9s page to customize the question and exit the editor to start the investigation.
+Advanced plugin that lets you modify the questions HolmesGPT asks about the LLM, using the shortcut `Shift + O`.
+(E.g. you can change the question to "generate an HPA for this deployment" and the AI will follow those instructions and output an HPA configuration.)
 ```yaml
 plugins:
   custom-holmesgpt: